mattsouth/woodentrack/README.md

 The concept for Woodentrack is a javascript library for designing and testing toy train track layouts.
 It's an exercise in getting to grips with SVG, that also allows me to the play with the idea of:

 1.  creating a single track from a set number of pieces that an electric train can fully traverse
 2.  automatically designing aesthetically pleasing tracks that satisfy req 1

-The current repository is the result of one evening's work and represents getting the feel for the basic building blocks.
+It may also be that this project could provide a way to explore html5/svg touch interfaces.

 A demo for laying out a basic track is available (for the moment you'll have to download the two files and run demo.html in your browser until I've got my head around publishing the demo page on github pages).
 The demo uses a simple domain specific language to generate a particular track design.
 Examples include:
 * A basic ring : "2S4R2S4R" - i.e. two straight pieces then four right turn pieces, repeated